PayorCRM/help/setting-up-invoice-reminders.md

 1. Click on "Invoice reminders" in the menu on the left and select "Email Automation"
-2. Click on the "Active" / "Inactive" toggle button
+2. Click on the "Active" / "Inactive" toggle button to activate
 3. Voila !
 PayorCRM will send email reminders automatically to all your customers based on Invoice due /overdue days

 ![](/assets/EmailAutomation2.PNG)